3D printer resolution – what does it really mean?

 0,01 mm (10 microns)

 High-performance materials, like PEEK and ULTEM® (PEI) are stronger and more resistant than other thermoplastics, making them popular in a number of engineering applications.
 To 3D print such materials, you need a special printer that can handle very high temperatures and still has an incredible resolution.
-The T650-P is designed for 3D printing high performance thermoplastics, which are strong and durable for long-lasting parts.
+The High Temperature printers are designed for 3D printing high performance thermoplastics, which are strong and durable for long-lasting parts.

 Large format series